Hans Bender: Research and activities

-His critics alleged him already before this of overseeing manipulation attempts by his focus persons.
-For instance, the criminal marshal of Herbert Schäfer of the Land Office of Criminal Investigation in Bremen effected a confession of the focus person.
-Bender had seen the haunting issue "Heinrich Scholz" as authentic in 1965.
-The focus person, who was a trainee in a china store back then did not only manipulated deliberately in the store, but also during the screening in his laboratory.
-Bender's assistants countered with expertise that at least some of the manipulations should not have occurred.
+Already before the Chopper case, his critics accused him of having overlooked manipulation attempts of his focus persons.
+In 1978, for example, the detective director Herbert Schäfer of the State Criminal Police Office in Bremen obtained a confession from Heinrich Scholz, the focus person in a haunting case of 1965, which Bender had declared to be genuine.
+According to the confession, the then apprentice of a Bremen porcelain store had deliberately manipulated not only all the haunting phenomena in the store, but also in the subsequent investigation in Bender's Freiburg laboratory.
+Bender's assistants countered with expert reports that were meant to prove that at least some of the manipulations described by Scholz could not have taken place.

 The problem of manipulations also exists in the most known haunting case of Bender, "the haunting of Rosenheim", that occurred in an attorney's chancellery between 1967 and 1968.
 This case was not only documented by Bender and his assistants, but by technicians of the Post Office and the power plant, by the police and physicists of the Max Planck Institute in Munich.
 Notwithstanding the fact that the physicists wrote in their expert opinion that not all the phenomena observed could be explained with the laws of physics, at least in one case, a manipulation of the focus person, a clerk, could be detected.
 Bender and his assistants explained the case such that the often psychologically labile focus persons manipulate in order to have the focus of attention, when the real parapsychological phenomena fail to appear.

 Critical reception

 Dutch journalist and skeptic Piet Hein Hoebens has criticized Bender's investigation claims of the Rosenheim Poltergeist, saying that "No full report of the investigations has ever been published, so we are in no position to check to what extent the parapsychologists have been successful in excluding naturalistic explanations."
 Hoebens wrote that Bender's accounts of his investigation show that he may not have made a rigorous enough examination of the evidence, which Hoebens deems highly questionable.

 Skeptical investigator Joe Nickell described Bender as a paranormal believer unwilling "to draw the obvious conclusion from the evidence."
 Nickell noted that Bender considered a poltergeist case to have genuine effects even though the subject was discovered to have cheated.
 According to Nickell "this approach contrasts with that of skeptical investigators who consider one instance of deceit to discredit an entire case".

+According to magician and paranormal investigator James Randi, due to "his unquestioning acceptance of psi, Bender came in for a great deal of criticism from his colleagues in science, who referred to him as der Spukprofessor ("spook professor")".
+Bender was later found to have lied about having a doctorate, in addition to ignoring evidence and exaggerating his own observations on psi.